Tanner Foust: Career

 For 2013, Foust medaled in both racing events at X Games XIX Los Angeles with a gold in Gymkhana Grid and silver in RallyCross.
 These marked his eighth and ninth X Games medals.

 In Summer 2015 he started shooting the sixth and final season of Top Gear completing 72 episodes.

 At the Chicago Auto Show in February 2014, Foust announced a new partnership with Volkswagen and Andretti Autosport.
 He drove a Volkswagen New Beetle for the 2014 Global RallyCross Championship season as well as selected events with Marklund Motorsport in the inaugural season of the FIA World Rallycross Championship.
 He became the first, and so far only, driver from outside Europe to win a round of the championship, winning the 2014 World RX of Finland.
 As the US rallycross series has changed its name from Global Rallycross to America’s Rallycross and Nitro Rallycross, Foust has finished runner up in the championship 3 times and won the NRX championship in 2019.
 He holds the longest running streak of Heat victories in rallycross worldwide at 25 and is currently the winningest driver in the US.

 Foust signed with McLaren XE to race in the 2022 Extreme E season alongside Emma Gilmour.
 He and Gilmour won McLaren's first Extreme E podium by finishing second in the Energy X-Prix.
+The pair were retained for the 2023 season.
+McLaren won its second podium by finishing second in Round 4 at the Hydro X-Prix.
+McLaren withdrew from Round 8 at the Island X-Prix II due to the car being badly damaged in Round 7's redemption race.
+In December 2023, McLaren announced that Foust and Gilmour will leave the team after two season.